Kotlin/full-stack-web-jetbrains-night-sample/README.md

 - `./gradlew :server:run` will build optimized application bundle and run it on https://localhost:8080 (it takes some time to build optimized js bundle, so it is not useful for frontend development)
 - `./gradlew :client:run -t` will run development application at https://localhost:8080 with live reload.
 It runs ktor and webpack dev servers under the hood:
     - Webpack dev server will be started at the front https://localhost:8080.
-    - Ktor server will be spawend internally at https://localhost:8081 in separate gradle process (webpack devserver will start it)
+    - Ktor server will be spawned internally at https://localhost:8081 in separate gradle process (webpack devserver will start it)
     - Webpack dev server will call ktor for everything expect `*.js` files.

 ## Distribution